worldamazing/plan/docs/overview.md

 > It’s about building a system that works for all of us, from those with the least, to everyday working families, to those living with the most.

 To build a thriving world requires a new social contract.
 It’s an agreement based not on coercion or fear, but on a shared commitment to building something better, together.
 For all to live in this amazing world, all that’s needed from everyone is to agree to this contract, which has three core components of *Clarity, Capital, and Time*:
-  1. **A Commitment to Clarity:** The foundational part of the contract is a personal commitment to engage with truth, to operate in good faith, and to participate in the healing of the 10,000-year distortion.
+  1. **A Commitment to Clarity:** The foundational part of the contract is a personal commitment to engage with truth, to operate in good faith, and to participate in the healing of the self, community, and humanity.
 It is a commitment to a new way of thinking and being within ourselves and each other.
   2. **A Contribution of Your Capital:** A reasonable, one-time financial contribution of $25,000 USD to capitalize your power in the new system and fund our shared future.
 The details of how this contribution works, how you maintain control, and the pathways for those who cannot pay upfront are explained in the sections that follow.
   3. **A Contribution of Your Time:** A commitment to meaningful, shared work of 2 days per week to build and maintain the systems that benefit everyone.